All the details you need to watch Europe’s elite competition

 If you’re from the UK but are overseas when there is a particular match you want to watch, you can get your normal live stream but you’ll need a VPN – see the information above.

 In the UK, Channel 4 show one match a round on free-to-air television while Virgin One in Ireland do the same.
 On the opening weekend, Bristol Bears v Clermont Auvergne (kick-off 1pm, Saturday 12 December) will be live on both channels.

 European Champions Cup live stream: How to watch from France

-European Champions Cup live stream: How to watch from Europe
+European Champions Cup live stream: How to watch from elsewhere in Europe